Arusha | Rivertrees Country Inn Days 1 - 3

 Lake Manyara National Park | Escarpment Luxury Lodge Days 10 - 11

-With the Lake on its east and the Manyara Escarpment to its west the Lake Manyara National Park offers breathtaking views and a large variety of habitats.
-Acacia woodlands, water forests, baobab strewn cliffs, algae-streaked hot springs, swamps and the lake itself.
-And thanks to this the small Park is able to support a large number of animal species and incredible bird life.
+With the Lake on its east and the Manyara Escarpment to its west, the Lake Manyara National Park offers breathtaking views and a large variety of habitats supporting an array of wildlife.
+The landscape features acacia woodlands, water forests, baobab strewn cliffs, algae-streaked hot springs, swamps and the lake itself.
 Manyara has the largest concentration of baboons anywhere in the world and the lions here are also renowned for their tree climbing.